Trade Forex Trading

 In this case The EUR is the base currency and USD is the quote currency.

-The base currency is always 1 unit, & the exchange rate quote is in terms of the quote currency.
+The base currency is uniformly assigned a value of 1 unit, while the resulting exchange rate quote reflects the equivalent value in the quote currency.

-Because the USD or $ is the most popular/liked currency in the Market, most traders will refer to the standard contract as equal to $100, 000.
-Also because most forex accounts used by investors and traders are Dollar Accounts ($), then 1 standard lot of 100,000 units (Dollars) will also be equal to $100,000.
+The U.S. Dollar (USD) is the most widely used currency in the market, leading most traders to define a standard contract as equivalent to $100,000.
+Since most forex accounts operated by investors are dollar-denominated, a standard lot of 100,000 units corresponds to $100,000.

-FX is traded using currency contracts provided by a online broker.
-A contract represents the standard units used in forex trades.
-The Quote Price commonly referred to as the exchange rate is the price at which one buys or sells in a particular trade.
+FX is traded using currency deals from a online broker.
+A contract is the standard amount used in forex trades.
+The Quote Price, which is usually called the exchange rate, is the price you buy or sell at in a trade.

 Examples of Currency Symbols/Quotes on MetaTrader 4 Software Platform